New York police search for parachutists who landed near Ground Zero

-NEW YORK (Reuters) - Police in New York are searching for two men who appear to have parachuted onto a lower Manhattan street near Ground Zero before dawn on Monday and disappeared, authorities said.
+NEW YORK, Sept 30 (Reuters) - Police in New York are searching for two men who appear to have parachuted onto a lower Manhattan street near Ground Zero before dawn on Monday and disappeared, authorities said.

 Two men wearing black suits and black helmets were spotted by a security camera alighting onto a street near Goldman Sachs Group Inc’s lower Manhattan headquarters at 3:07 a.m.
 Monday, the New York Police Department’s chief spokesman, John McCarthy, said.